mark-diaz/Digit-Classifier/README.md

 - Feature extraction and training loops for machine learning
 - Classification calculations taking max softmax output
 - Helper functions to provide LED output to help user with performing motions
-- Machine Learning Library code for gradient descent and back propagation
+- Machine learning library code for gradient descent and back propagation

 #### Project Results and Evaluation